The New Dick Van Dyke Show

-The New Dick Van Dyke Show is an American sitcom starring Dick Van Dyke that aired on CBS from 1971 to 1974.
+The New Dick Van Dyke Show is an American sitcom starring Dick Van Dyke created by Carl Reiner that aired on CBS from 1971 to 1974.
 It was Van Dyke's first return to series television since The Dick Van Dyke Show.

 Background

 CBS was so eager to have Dick Van Dyke return to their network that they signed him to a three-year contract.
 Van Dyke was living in Cave Creek, Arizona, at the time and did not want to move back to Hollywood, so the network agreed to film the show at Southwestern Studio on Stage 1 in nearby Carefree, Arizona.
 The Dick Van Dyke Show creator Carl Reiner is credited as creator of the new series, wrote and directed numerous episodes, and also served as creative consultant.